Jibun/negrell-ags-locforge/README.md

 - View translation progress statistics.
 - Read and decode encrypted text strings stored in `.TRA` files.
 - Support multiple text encodings when reading and writing translation files.
-- Automatically detect the encoding stored in supported `.TRA` files.
+- Automatically detect the encoding stored in `.TRA` files when available.
 - Manually select the encoding to be used when automatic detection is unavailable.

 ## Pending Features